-LAUREN RESKIN, owner – or Lolo as she’s more commonly known, was born in Miami and loved the city and the weather so much she never left.
-Music is in Lauren’s blood: her late grandmother, Joan Field, was a concert violinist who released records on Deutsch Gramophone and her late grandfather, Alan Reskin, originally opened Allegro Music House in 1961 making Lolo the second Reskin to open a music store in South Florida.
-Her father Charles is a Julliard graduate, professional trumpet player and composer.
-It’s also worth mentioning that Lolo is the great-niece of Alan Freed, the (in)famous 1950’s radio DJ and music promoter who coined the phrase “rock and roll.”
+LAUREN (or Lolo) RESKIN, owner and co-founder – was born in Miami and loved the city and the weather so much she never left.
+Music is in Lauren’s blood: her late grandmother Joan Field was a renowned violin soloist who released records on Decca Telefunken, and her late grandfather Alan Reskin originally opened Allegro Music House in 1961 (making Lolo the second Reskin to open a music store in South Florida).
+Her father Chas Reskin is a Julliard graduate, professional trumpet player, and composer.
+It’s also worth mentioning that Lolo is the great-niece of Alan Freed, the famous 1950’s radio DJ and music promoter who coined the phrase “rock and roll.”
 During high school, Lolo convinced the local Virgin Megastore to hire her 16-year-old overenthusiastic self and it was all downhill from there.
 She spent the next six years selling music, DJing at and promoting club nights (Revolver, Plastik Fantastik, VICE, Poplife, Roll Out, Circa Saturdays), working in college radio, and booking shows in preparation to give her hometown the thing it needed most – a real, live, community-oriented, indie record store.

-EMILE MILGRIM, manager/music buyer is a Miami native with an insane, deep and varied knowledge of music, but especially blues/soul/r&b and “sad bastard music”.
-She is also the founder and owner of the awesome Other Electricities record label which puts out interesting albums from around the world.
+EMILE MILGRIM, managing partner/music buyer – is a Miami native with an insane, deep and varied knowledge of music, but especially blues/soul/r&b and “sad bastard music”.
+She is the founder and owner of the awesome Other Electricities record label which puts out interesting and experimental albums from around the world.
 She plays drums in gospel noir group Quarter Horses and co-founded the Miami Girls Rock Camp.

 About the Co-Founder-At-Large: